thiagoa/thiagoa.github.io/_posts/2022-02-19-moving-an-existing-linux-installation-to-a-new-encrypted-drive.markdown

 ```

 The first column corresponds to the names of our LUKS partitions,
-`root-luks` and `home-luks` - make sure they match with whatever names
+`root-luks` and `home-luks`.
+Make sure that it matches whatever names
-you have.
-Now, how to get their UUIDs?
-That's the tricky part.
-Let's
+you have on your side.
+Now, how did we get to these UUIDs?
+That's the
-get the UUID for the root drive with `blkid`:
+tricky part.
+We can get the UUID of the root partition with `blkid`:

 ```sh
 $ sudo blkid /dev/nvme0n1p2
 /dev/nvme0n1p2: UUID="b6061e44-15ad-4ae3-be69-285d09857211" TYPE="crypto_LUKS" PARTUUID="13df1c97-1464-4275-b8ed-575fc3234eae"
 ```

-And now the UUID of the home drive:
+And similarly for the home partition:

 ```sh
 $ sudo blkid /dev/nvme0n1p3